oyesa/birthday-cal-website/README.md

  - Javascript - Used for document object manipulation
  - Bootstrap - Used for styling the interface
  ### Bugs
- Seen any bug?
-Contact me via mercy.oluchina@student.moringaschool.com
+ In case of any bug please alert me.

+### Contact
+Oyesa Oluchina -mercy.oluchina@student.moringaschool.com

  ### Licence
  MIT Licence